oibur/bryans_pokemontcg_counter/README.md

 Step 4 - Visualize the data in graphs!
     - My most-to-least is OK to be displayed in a list and make sense.
 But I want to visualize the data in a graph ordered by Pokedex # as well.
 This is going to be the most challenging part of this project.
 As I believe I will have to use libraries to visualize the data and I have not used any yet.
 Also there are nearly 900 pokemon, so I will have to figure out a way to break the graph down in a way that still makes sense (i.e. generation)

-***Features List:***

-3) Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program

-5) Read data from an external file, such as text, JSON, CSV, etc and use that data in your application

-6) Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.
-To clarify, at least one function should be called in your code, that function should calculate, retrieve, or otherwise set the value of a variable or data structure, return a value to where it was called, and use that value somewhere else in your code.
-For example, you could create a function that reads how many items there are in a text file, returns that value, and later uses that value to execute a loop a certain number of times.

-8) Connect to an external/3rd party API and read data into your app

-12) Analyze text and display information about it (ex: how many words in a paragraph)

-13) Visualize data in a graph, chart, or other visual representation of data

-16) Use pandas, matplotlib, and/or numpy to perform a data analysis project.
-Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display